Disability and Inclusion

 Sexuality and primary prevention of violence

-Deakin have a longstanding research stream in the area of sexuality rights and the prevention of violence.
-This includes Sexual Lives & Respectful Relationships (SL&RR) which is a program based on narrative research with people with intellectual disability and delivered by peer educators alongside community professionals.
-Research conducted by Dr Amie O’Shea and Associate Professor Patsie Frawley in 2016-2019 included additional components specific for LGTBIQA+ people with intellectual disability and people with brain injury.
+Deakin University has a longstanding research stream in the area of sexuality rights and the prevention of violence.
+This includes Sexual Lives and Respectful Relationships (SL&RR) which was a program based on narrative research with people with intellectual disability delivered by peer educators alongside community professionals.

 People with disability from refugee and asylum seeker backgrounds